 Midnight Basketball has always sought to create equality.
-After years of creating opportunities for many youth within communities, Midnight Basketball Australia now wishes to take things to the next level and create true inclusivity.
+After years of creating opportunities for many teenagers within communities, Midnight Basketball Australia is creating true inclusivity.

-The core of Midnight Basketball is to give young people opportunities to play, to grow, to work together.
+The core of Midnight Basketball is to give teenagers opportunities to play, to grow, to work together.

 Basketball has this history of nights at the local centre.
 More so than any sport, local pick-up games have always put people on a court together.
-Midnight Basketball will create a modern social experience for young people through the game of basketball.
-It will be a safe place, where everyone’s equal.
+Midnight Basketball creates a modern social experience for teenagers through the game of basketball.
+It is a safe place, where everyone’s equal.

-Midnight Basketball should become a place where young people of all backgrounds come together and hang out socially while playing basketball.
-This is an experience, a youth culture that sustains itself.
+Midnight Basketball is a place where teenagers of all backgrounds come together and hang out socially while playing basketball.
+This is an experience, a teenage culture that sustains itself.